 Surprise, surprise, I’m writing this blog post on a train – speeding through the French countryside, direction Paris, somewhere in the vague vicinity of Dijon.
 It’s a perfect “golden hour”, the rolling wheat fields and villages of tiny terracotta-roofed cottages bathed in the gorgeous glow of the setting sun.
 I’m reminded of how much I love my adopted country, and not just the city in which I’ve made my home.

-It’s easy to get wrapped up in life in the capital; Parisians are teased for, and sometimes accused of, forgetting that French life exists beyond the Hausmannian boulevards and towering monuments, and for better or for worse (depending on your perspective), the mode de vie in Paris is certainly something entirely its own.
-And yet, it was France that captured my heart first – the country, the culture, the language, the people – long before I’d gotten to know gay Paree.
-In fact, Paris was not even the first French city I fell in love with.
+It’s easy to get wrapped up in life in the capital; Parisians are teased for, and sometimes accused of, forgetting that French life exists beyond the Haussmannian boulevards and towering monuments, and for better or for worse (depending on your perspective), the mode de vie in Paris is certainly something entirely its own.
+But it was France that captured my heart first – the country, the culture, the language, the people – long before I’d gotten to know gay Paree.
+And in fact, brace for the bombshell, Paris was not even the first French city I fell in love with.
 It was Lyon.

 The goodbyes were emotional, but my adventure was only getting started.
 I was to spend the next three weeks exploring a handful of French towns and cities via rail.
-I’d spent countless hours poring over maps and travel blogs and ticketing sites, painstakingly piecing together an itinerary that would allow me to discover the country that had long-since captured my imagination on the skinniest of shoestring budgets imaginable.
-The route I’d settled on inadvertently took me on a tidy loop around the outer edges of the country, featuring stops at a little village not far from Marseille; the medieval hilltop citadel of Carcassonne; la ville rose (or the pink city) of Toulouse; magnificent Bordeaux; quaint Rennes; and last but never ever least, Paris.
+I’d spent countless hours poring over maps and travel blogs and ticketing sites, painstakingly piecing together an itinerary that would allow me to discover the country that had long since captured my imagination on the skinniest of shoestring budgets imaginable.
+The route I’d settled on inadvertently took me on a tidy loop around the outer edges of the country, featuring stops at a little village not far from Marseille; the medieval hilltop citadel of Carcassonne; la ville rose (or “pink city”) of Toulouse; magnificent Bordeaux; quaint Rennes; and last but never ever least, Paris.

 However, my first destination was closer to “home”, or rather, to the place that had felt like a decent approximation of it for the last few weeks.
 My alpine experience wasn’t over just yet.
 As I already mentioned, because I’m terrible at building suspense, my first stop was Lyon.